milahu/collapseos/emul/README.md

 These apps run on imaginary hardware and use many cheats to simplify I/Os.

-For real hardware emulation (which helps developing drivers), see the `hw` folder.
+For real hardware emulation (which helps developing drivers), see subfolders.

 [libz80]: https://github.com/ggambetta/libz80